mlinke-ai/kev_in/frontend/README.md

 ## Features

-- Svelte for fast and easy multi-page development
+- Svelte for fast and easy development

 - Vite for instant preview in the browser

 - Integration of SMUI for prebuilt components, styles and theming

+- hash-based single page routing for maximum performance

 - ~~Support for SASS~~ (TODO)